- Quick Comparison

 - Wrap Up!

 In our best composting toilet reviews, we will explain how they work and the different methods that different manufacturers use to achieve the best end results.
 With modern technology, composting toilets have become more efficient and self-contained.

 They are compact enough to be used in an RV or small boat.
 The toilets tend to be more expensive than conventional flush toilets, but the fact that they can be used where conventional toilets cannot, nor do they need the plumbing associated with conventional toilets the price begins to look a lot more competitive.

-We’ve spent uncountable hours testing toilets so you don’t have to.
+We’ve spent uncountable hours testing and testing to come up with the top 10 best toilets, so you don’t have to waste time.
 Check this out:

 - Nature’s Head Self ContainedComposting Toilet